 Click the 'Play' button to read out loud this webpage content

-Ganapathi or Ganesha is the son of Lord Shiva and Goddess Parvati.
+Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
 He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
-Ganapathi veneration is done from very ancient times, and Gaanapathyam, the Ganapathi worship, has been established by saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.
+Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

-The Mantra, which reads as under in Sanskrit, describes the appearance of this elephant-faced Lord in detail, and prays for his grace and blessings.
+The mantra, which reads as under in Sanskrit, describes the appearance of this elephant-faced Lord in detail, and prays for his grace and blessings.